pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQueryResult.class/README.md

 In the case when you want force update there are two methods:

 - forceRebuild
-It set flag #needsRebuild to true and notify observers about changes.
+It set flag #needsRebuild to true and notify observers about changes (observers will be explained below)

 - forceLazyRebuild
 It silently set flag #needsRebuild to true without any notification to observers.